mlswg/mls-protocol/draft-ietf-mls-protocol.md

   another LeafNode, the authentication service MUST additionally validate that the set of identities attested by the credential in the new LeafNode is acceptable relative to the identities attested by the old credential.
+  For example:
+    * An Update proposal updates the sender's old LeafNode to a new one
+    * A "resync" external commit removes the joiner's old LeafNode via a Remove proposal and replaces it with a new one

 * Verify that the signature on the LeafNode is valid using `signature_key`.

 * Verify that the LeafNode is compatible with the group's parameters.
 If the GroupContext has a `required_capabilities` extension, then the required extensions, proposals, and credential types MUST be listed in the LeafNode's `capabilities` field.

 * Verify that the credential type is supported by all members of the group, as specified by the `capabilities` field of each member's LeafNode, and that the `capabilities` field of this LeafNode indicates support for all the credential types currently in use by other members.

+* Verify the `lifetime` field:
+  * If the LeafNode appears in a message being sent by the client, e.g., a proposal or a commit, then the client MUST verify that the current time is within the range of the `lifetime` field.
+  * If instead the LeafNode appears in a message being received by the client, e.g., a proposal, a commit, or a ratchet tree of the group the client is joining, it is RECOMMENDED that the client verifies that the current time is within the range of the `lifetime` field.

-* Verify that the `leaf_node_source` field has the appropriate value for the context in which the LeafNode is being validated (as defined in
+* Verify that the extensions in the LeafNode are supported by checking that the ID for each extension in the `extensions` field is listed in the `capabilities.extensions` field of the LeafNode.
-  {{leaf-node-contents}}).

-* If applicable, verify the `lifetime` field:
+* Verify the `leaf_node_source` field:
-  * When validating a LeafNode in a KeyPackage before sending an Add proposal, the current time MUST be within the `lifetime` range.
-A KeyPackage containing a LeafNode that is expired or not yet valid MUST NOT be sent in an Add proposal.
-  * When receiving an Add or validating a tree, checking the `lifetime` is RECOMMENDED, if it is feasible in a given application context.
-Because of the asynchronous nature of MLS, the `lifetime` may have been valid when the leaf node was proposed for addition, even if it is expired at these later points in the protocol.
+  * If the LeafNode appears in a KeyPackage, verify that `leaf_node_source` is set to `key_package`.
+  * If the LeafNode appears in an Update proposal, verify that `leaf_node_source` is set to `update`.
+  * If the LeafNode appears in the `leaf_node` value of the UpdatePath in a Commit, verify that `leaf_node_source` is set to `commit`.

-* Verify that the following fields in the LeafNode are unique among the members of the group (including any other members added in the same Commit):
+* Verify that the following fields are unique among the members of the group:
+    * `signature_key`
     * `encryption_key`
-    * `signature_key`

-* Verify that the extensions in the LeafNode are supported by checking that the ID for each extension in the `extensions` field is listed in the `capabilities.extensions` field of the LeafNode.

 ## Ratchet Tree Evolution